skip to content

 00:28:17 - Anthony Campolo

 Okay, let's start our development server now.
-So we're going to do yarn RWDEV and then I think so make sure there's a space between.
+So we're going to do yarn rw dev, and make sure there's a space between.
 Yep.
-And then I think this will open your browser automatically, which is something you can configure.
-Cause that bothers a lot of people.
+And then I think this will open your browser automatically, which is something you can configure, because that bothers a lot of people.
 But for now, let's just see what happens.

 00:28:37 - Nick Taylor

 All right, cool.
-So let's open it up and.
-All right, cool.
-So we got our home page, so.
+So it's opening it up, and all right, cool, so we got our homepage.
 Nice.
-Let me just.
+Let me just...

 00:28:44 - Anthony Campolo